-Well, that’s how my parents in India reacted when they offered a biscuit(with nuts layered on top) to a kid but the kid’s parents refused it fearing allergic reaction due to the nuts.
-You see in India well….at-least in the society that I grew up in the only allergy that was ever heard of is dust allergy.
+Well, that’s how my parents in India reacted when they offered a biscuit(with nuts layered on top) to a kid, but the kid’s parents refused it fearing allergic reaction due to the nuts.
+You see in India well….at least in the society that I grew up in the only allergy that was ever heard of is dust allergy.
 More often than not the ones that claimed to have dust allergy were the ones trying to escape a cleaning, sweeping, dusting chore in the house.
-My sister always used to claim to have dust allergy and would start sneezing as soon as a broom was handed over to her.
+My sister always used to claim to have a dust allergy and would start sneezing as soon as a broom was handed over to her.
 So, she would end up wiping the floor.
 Couldn’t say allergic to water ah?!
 Could she?!

 In a country like India being a vegetarian is not an uncommon thing.
 Peanuts are an extremely rich, important source of protein for vegetarians.
 Some of the most delicious vegetarian dishes are those that consist of a combination of ‘roasted peanuts, garlic, dried red chilies’ masala.

 When people like my parents express shock over the existence of so many allergies abroad particularly the USA; one naturally wonders why is that kids in developed countries increasingly seem to be suffering from a multitude of allergies that seem to be treated as life-threatening more often than not.